 - These lizards are found in rocky areas, scattered vegetation, and plain lands.

-- With grey to sandy brown color, these lizards are around 2 to 4 inches long.
+- With grey to sandy brown colour, these lizards are around 2 to 4 inches long.
 The males have a blue patch in their bellies whereas it is absent in females.
 The tail of these lizards is white with black crossbars.

 - The females lay 2 to 8 eggs which hatch in July to November.